yuofi/russian-stress-practice/README.md

 To add more Russian words to the practice set:

-1. Edit the `public/phonetics.txt` file
+1. Edit the `src/App.jsx` file
-2. Add new words with uppercase letters indicating stress
+2. Add new words to the `rawWords` array with uppercase letters indicating stress
-   - Example: `вОвремя` (stress on the first 'о')
+   - Example: `"вОвремя"` (stress on the first 'о')
-3. Words can be separated by semicolons for variants
-   - Example: `прИбыл, прибылА, прИбыли`
-4. Save and deploy
+3. Save, build, and deploy

 ## Contributing